muhammadk1607/muhammadk1607/README.md

 # Introduction
 My name is Muhammad Khan.
-I am a Programmer, Full-Stack developer, and Android developer, currently studying for a Software Engineering degree from Virtual University.
+I am a Full-Stack developer and Mobile developer, currently studying for a Software Engineering degree from Virtual University.

 I like programming because I am a natural problem solver.
 I prefer to program in Python with which I have four years of experience.
 I write concise and clean Pythonic code.
 I have a good understanding of functional and object oriented programming paradigms and use them extensively in my projects.